otagomohio/2019-06-11_GBS_EE/sessions/minisymposium.md

 # Genotyping-by-Sequencing and its applications in ecology and evolution

 Tuesday June 11 2019 | 09:00 - 12-30 | [Seminar Room, Benham Building](https://goo.gl/maps/62XWtwgqsKxKir4V9)

-  Organised by: Ludovic Dutoit and Alana Alexander Supported by: The Department of Zoology, Genomic Aotearoa, The New Zealand eScience Infrastructure
+Organised by: Ludovic Dutoit and Alana Alexander

 ## Introduction